-Once the filament extrudes a small amount out of the nozzle raise the idler back into place.
-Slide the two idler bolts and springs back into place.
+Once the filament extrudes a small amount out of the nozzle raise the idler and slide the two idler bolts and springs back into place.
 Tighten the two idler bolts so that the knobs are distanced 20mm away from the extruder body.
 Now use the Extrude button in Printrun to test that the extruder is working properly.